What is Arduino?: Overview and How to Get Started

 What makes up an Arduino Board?

 The physical hardware of Arduino is the board itself.
-However, when it comes to Arduino boards, there many varieties with different functionalities.
+However, when it comes to Arduino boards, there are multiple varieties with different functionalities.

-Today we will be looking at our Seeeduino V4.2 which has the same functions as one of the most popular Arduino board the Arduino UNO.
-Most Arduino boards will have these various common components that we are going to list:
+Today we will be looking at our Seeeduino V4.2, which has the same functions as one of the most popular Arduino boards – the Arduino UNO.

-Compared to the Arduino UNO, it has some extra features which are highlighted in red which can only be found on our Seeeduino boards!
+Compared to the Arduino UNO, it has some extra features highlighted in red and can only be found on our Seeeduino boards!

 1 – USB Input

-- USB Port is used to connect the board to your PC for programming and for powering up the Arduino board.
+- USB Port connects the board to your PC for programming and powering up the Arduino board.

-- This USB connection is important as it will be through this port where you will upload your code onto your Arduino board.
+- This USB connection is important as it will be through this port that you will upload your code onto your Arduino board.

 2 – DC Input